 DRAWING by DANIEL MITSUI

-The composition of the picture - its subject and arrangement - follows the conventions of late medieval, northern European art.
+The subject and arrangement of this picture of St. Christopher follow the conventions of late medieval, northern European art.
 I did not copy any older work of art directly, but the panel in Dieric Bouts’s Pearl of Brabant triptych was close to the front of my mind.

 The Latin inscription is from the last chapter of the Gospel of Matthew: All power is given to me in heaven and in earth.
-I wrote it in a blackletter script; the words alternate black and dark green.
+The blackletter typeface in Canic, which I designed myself.
 The speech bubble in which it appears is a rendering of a piece of origami that I folded for this purpose.
 The text resonates especially well with a passage from the life of St. Christopher related in the Golden Legend: